aoriens/news-service/documentation/API.md

 ### UpdateCategory

-An instruction to update a [CategoryItem](#CategoryItem).
+An instruction to update a [Category](#Category).
 Fields:

-- `name` - a new name of the category item.
+- `name` - a new name of the category.
 This is an optional string that must not be null.
-The category name must be non-empty and unique among sibling category items.
+The category name must be non-empty and unique among sibling categories.
-- `parent_id` - an identifier of the new parent [CategoryItem](#CategoryItem).
+- `parent_id` - an identifier of the new parent [Category](#Category).
+This is
-  This is an optional number.
+  an optional number.
 The null value means making the category a root one.
   Changing the category parent must not create an ancestry loop.

 ### UpdateTag